emma-rei/nexus-mental-wellness/README.md

-# NexWell
-Nexus Mental Wellness app
+# NexWell: Nexus Mental Wellness App

-Welcome to our mental health wellness app!
-Our app is designed to help you improve your mental health and well-being.
+Welcome to NexWell, your companion in the journey towards enhanced mental wellness.
+NexWell is designed with your mental health and well-being in mind, offering a suite of features to support, inspire, and uplift you daily.

 ## Features

-- tips and quotes
-- mindful games
-- meditation music
-- resources
-- Emergency Contacts
+ * Tips and Quotes: Start your day with motivational quotes and practical tips to boost your mental health.
+ * Mindful Games: Engage with games designed to cultivate mindfulness and reduce stress.
+ * Meditation Music: Access a curated selection of music to help you meditate, relax, and find peace.
+ * Resources: Explore a wealth of resources on mental health, including articles, videos, and guides.
+ * Emergency Contacts: Quickly find contact information for mental health support and emergency services.
 ## How to Use

-Planned: To use our app, simply download it from the app store and create an account.
-From there, you can start using all of our features to help improve your mental health and well-being.
+### For Android Users:

-Android-Current-version: available to install through a QR code that leads to the build cloud from which you can install the app to android.
+NexWell is available for Android devices.
+Scan the QR code provided to navigate to the build cloud, where you can install the app directly to your device.

+### For iOS Users:

-iOS-current-version: currently not on Apple Store, but can be installed manually through Xcode build.
-Have to change device settings -> Settings -> Privacy & Security -> Developer Mode toggle **ON**.
+While NexWell is not currently available on the Apple Store, iOS users can manually install the app through Xcode.
+Enable Developer Mode by navigating to Settings -> Privacy & Security and toggling Developer Mode to ON.
-- In Xcode select development team in Siging&Certificates, deployment version has to be the version of the iOS of your device.
-Run the build
+In Xcode, select your development team in Signing & Certificates, ensuring the deployment version matches your device's iOS version.
+Run the build to install.
+## Getting Started

+ * Download NexWell from the app store or follow the installation instructions for your platform.
+ * Create an account to personalize your experience.
-We hope you enjoy our app and find it helpful in your journey towards better mental health.
+ * Start exploring the features and begin your journey towards improved mental well-being.

-If you have any questions or feedback, please don't hesitate to reach out to us.
+## Development Setup

+### Android Development:
+ * JDK (Java Development Kit): Required for developing with Codename One.
+Ensure you have the recommended version installed.
+ * Android SDK: Necessary for app development, providing essential APIs and tools.
+Install via Android Studio or manually.
+### iOS Development:
+* Xcode: Essential for iOS app development, available for free on the Mac App Store.
+Ensure compatibility with your macOS version.
+* CocoaPods: A dependency manager for managing library dependencies in your projects.
+* Command Line Tools for Xcode: Install via terminal with xcode-select --install.
+## Additional Setup:
+* Apple Developer Account: Required for testing on real devices and app distribution.
+* Environment Variables: Properly set up environment variables such as JAVA_HOME and paths to the Android SDK.
+By following these guidelines, you'll be well on your way to using NexWell to its fullest potential.
+Remember, your journey towards mental wellness is unique, and NexWell is here to support you every step of the way.